nic0michael/MorseSender/README.md

 ./install.sh

-# Now run this everytime to start this
+# Now run this every time to start this
 ./start.sh

-# For Windows users we have:
+# For Windows users, we have:
 install.BAT

 # and